PDS Logo, the Tree of Life

 Thais Gibson

-Attachment styles play a significant role in our relationships and overall well-being.
-Developed in early childhood, these patterns influence how we connect, communicate, and form bonds with others.
-By understanding attachment styles, we can gain insights into our own behaviors and those of our loved ones.
 In this blog post, we will explore the basics of attachment styles, their impact on relationships, and how recognizing and working with them can foster healthier connections.

 What are Attachment Styles?

 The term attachment style was coined in the 1950s by John Bowlby and later expanded upon by Mary Ainsworth.
-It was called "Attachment theory"
+It was called "Attachment theory".

 Understanding each one of these attachment styles can help determine your attachment classification, assist with detecting your core wounds (or attachment wounds), your attachment behavioral system, and help you heal and overcome it, so you can find true romantic love.